DUI FAQs

 Are all DUI charges the same, or is one less serious than another?

-A DUI charge that does not involve an accident or at least two prior DUI’s is a misdemeanor, which is far less serious than a felony DUI charge.
-Felony DUI charges typically occur when there is an accident with injuries or a person already has been convicted of three or more DUI’s in the last 10 years.
-Your attorney may also be able to reduce your charge to reckless driving instead of DUI.
+A DUI charge that does not involve an accident or at least two prior DUIs is a misdemeanor, which is far less serious than a felony DUI charge.
+Felony DUI charges typically occur when there is an accident with injuries or the person has already been convicted of three or more DUIs in the last 10 years.

 If I was the only person injured in my DUI accident, will that still count against me?

-No. You can be charged with DUI regardless, but if you were the only person injured, you cannot be charged with a DUI causing injury, which is a more serious offense.
-A true DUI causing injury case occurs when the driver causes and accident and injuries another driver, passengers, pedestrians, motorcyclists, etc. For learn more, visit our page about injury-related drunk driving charges.
+No. You can be charged with DUI regardless, but if you were the only person injured, you cannot be charged with DUI causing injury, which is a more serious offense.
+A true DUI causing injury case occurs when the driver causes an accident and injures another driver, passengers, a pedestrian, etc.

 If the person injured in my accident was a passenger, does that help my case?